Silex/elmacro/README.md

 (elmacro-mode 1)
 ```

-From now on, at any point you can use `M-x elmacro-show-lossage` to see your latest
+From now on, at any point you can use `M-x elmacro-show-last-commands` to see your latest
 emacs activity as emacs lisp.
 This is more or less a better version of `kmacro-edit-lossage`.

 You can also record a [keyboard macro](https://www.gnu.org/software/emacs/manual/html_node/emacs/Keyboard-Macros.html)